N1msi/uBlockOrigin-BraveSearch-AI-Blocklist-/README.md

-# My attempt at a fork for [laylavish's "uBlockOrigin-HUGE-AI-Blocklist"](https://github.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist)
+# My attempt at a fork for [laylavish's blocklist](https://github.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist) for Brave

-But solely for Brave Search
+## NOTE

-## NOTE: TLD ".ai" is blocked ENTIRELY
+TLD ".ai" is blocked ENTIRELY
 This ends up blocking Anguilla's ccTLD, as they unfortunately share the same domain.
 (Sorry Anguilla)